Cheating & Honesty

 - Creativity (both one’s own creativity as well as creativity triggered by the situation or job one is in)

-- Having room to justify one’s own behavior
+- Room to justify one’s own behavior

 - Loss framing

 Individuals who have cheated place less value on organizational justice—“an important social reward that is also a critical facilitator of workplace relationships” (Hillebrandt & Barclay 2020).
 People low in moral character are most likely to thrive in cheating-enabling environments (Houdek, Bahník, Hudík & Vranka, 2021).
 Similarly, one study found that dishonest individuals were more motivated by personal gain and self-selected out of lower compensated service roles (e.g., public jobs) to pursue higher-paying jobs (Barfort, Harmon, Hjorth & Olsen, 2019).